Space-based optical lattice clocks as gravitational wave detectors in search for new physics: Acknowledgements

 We are grateful to Yu-Ao Chen, Wen Zhao, Han-Ning Dai, Yuan Cao, Xibo Zhang, Yun Kau Lau and Dongdong Zhang for stimulating discussions.
-This work is supported in part by CAS Young Interdisciplinary Innovation Team (JCTD-2022-20), National Key R\&D Program of China (2021YFC2203100), by Fundamental Research Funds for Central Universities, by NSFC (12433002, 12261131497, 12003029), 111 Project (B23042), by CSC Innovation Talent Funds, by USTC Fellowships for International Cooperation, and by USTC Research Funds of the Double First-Class Initiative.
+This work is supported in part by National Key R\&D Program of China (2024YFC2207500, 2021YFC2203100), CAS Young Interdisciplinary Innovation Team (JCTD-2022-20), by Fundamental Research Funds for Central Universities, by NSFC (92476203, 12433002, 12261131497), 111 Project (B23042), by CSC Innovation Talent Funds, by USTC Fellowships for International Cooperation, and by USTC Research Funds of the Double First-Class Initiative.